satellitecomponent/Neurite/README.md

   *Full controls are listed in the ? tab within Neurite's main dropdown.

 `UI Tips`
-- Optimal Node Placement: Zoom in `Scroll` to create space for new nodes to ensure they have room to expand.
+- `Optimal Node Placement`: Zoom in `Scroll` to create space for new nodes to ensure they have room to expand.
-- Managing Windows: Drag windows by their title bar and resize by scrolling while holding `Shift`.
+- `Managing Windows`: Drag windows by their title bar and resize by scrolling while holding `Shift`.
-- Freezing Nodes: Hold `Shift` to freeze nodes in place, then double click the nodes to anchor them in place.
+- `Freezing Nodes`: Hold `Shift` to freeze nodes in place, then `Double Click` nodes to anchor them in place.
-- Ai Tutorial: The HOW-TO checkbox sends a context message to the AI that allows it to answer some questions about Neurite.
+- `Ai Tutorial`: The HOW-TO checkbox sends a context message to the AI that allows it to answer some questions about Neurite.

 <p align="center">
    <img src="https://github.com/satellitecomponent/Neurite/assets/129367899/c000566f-01ae-4c89-a2ab-18e0593b08b7" alt="whynodes3" height="400" >